-The ACA provides for two different employer mandate penalty calculations: One applies if the employer simply doesn’t offer coverage to at least 95 percent of full-time (30+ hours per week) workers.
+The ACA provides for two different employer mandate penalty calculations: One applies if the employer simply doesn’t offer coverage to at least 95% of full-time (30+ hours per week) workers.

-So if an employer with 100 full-time employees does not provide health coverage at all, they will owe a penalty of $189,000 for 2021 (calculated as 70 x 2,700, with the 70 being the number of full-time employees after subtracting 30).
-This penalty started out as $2,000 per employee in 2015, but has since grown to $2,700.
+So if an employer with 100 full-time employees does not provide health coverage at all and at least one full-time employee gets a premium tax credit in the marketplace, the employer will owe a penalty of $201,600 for 2023 (calculated as 70 x 2,880, with 70 being the number of full-time employees after subtracting 30).
+This penalty started out as $2,000 per employee in 2015, but has since grown to $2,880.

 Businesses with 50 or more full-time equivalent (FTE) employees are required to offer comprehensive, affordable health insurance coverage or they risk a penalty.